03: Loading and visualizing groundwater models

 However, in order to write shapefiles with a .prj

 file that specifies the coordinate references system (CRS), we need to assign one to the grid (there currently is no CRS input for MODFLOW 6).
-We can do this by simply specifying an EPSG code to the epsg
+We can do this by simply specifying an EPSG code to the crs

 attribute (in this case 3070 for Wisconsin Transverse Mercator).